 No, at least not the starving urchins in urchin barrens.

-Sea otters must consume at least 25% of their body weight in a day.
+Sea otters must consume at least 25% of their body weight every day.
 Urchins in urchin barrens have eaten all seaweeds, including kelp, and are starving.
 If you cut open an urchin from an urchin barren, you'll see that all of their tissues and reproductive organs have shriveled to almost nothing and have little nutritional value or calories.
-Sea otters eat a wide variety of foods and some specialize in eating urchins, but they are clever enough to avoid eating starving urchins in barrens.
+Sea otters eat a wide variety of foods and some specialize in eating urchins, but they are clever enough to avoid eating the starving urchins in barrens.